dinki/View-Assist/View_Assist_custom_sentences/Alarms_Reminders_Timers/README.md

 * This will not survive a restart.
 The states are not persistent.
 This is a big hole and I have plans to fix it.
 Just know that a restart will cancel everything so don't use this for mission critical tasks just yet if you plan to restart before your timer expires
 * You can only set alarms/reminders by time for today.
 I will soon add the ability to add today/tomorrow/Tuesday/etc but it's not in there yet
 * When you ask to list timers it will list timers, alarms, and reminders.
 I will make these individual calls soon
-* I'm the only one who has tested this so far so challenges may lie ahead

-This took forever to write and is probably a lot more complicated than it needs to be but it works and it works well.
-I can really use some testers and feedback.